 explosion.Position = clickLocation.Position

--- this is actually perfectly safe, but it means that we'll see two explosions at once instead of one
+-- This is perfectly safe but it would result in two explosions at once instead of one

--- so we can double check that we got to this part first here.
+-- The following double checks that execution got to this part first

 if hitPart.Parent then